dev-nicolaos/personal-site/src/content/thoughts/playback-rate-bookmarklet.md

 At some point I got curious as to how these sites were including the content on the page and popped open my browser's dev tools to poke around the code.
 I found there's usually an `<audio>` or `<video>` element somewhere on the page that's providing the content, but it's either hidden or covered by another transparent element making it un-clickable.

-Once you find the content's source it only requires a few steps to adjust the content's playback rate, even it the page doesn't expose that functionality.
+Once you find the content's source it only requires a few steps to adjust the content's playback rate, even if the page doesn't expose that functionality.

 1. Select the relevant `<audio>` or `<video>` element in the _Inspector_ or _Elements_ panel of your browser's dev tools
 1. In the _Console_ panel, reference the selected element with the `$0` JavaScript variable